 Hunting for shark teeth and sea glass is the ultimate scavenger hunt.
 Lucky for us, the First Coast has lots of great beaches where you can find these elusive treasures hiding in the sand.
-There are lots of great tools that can help you search for shark teeth.
+In addition, there are lots of great tools that can help you search for teeth.
 This Sand Dipper is perfect for anyone who hates having to bend down and pick up treasures and this Shark Tooth Sifter is fun for kids to use while searching.
 You can always make your own DIY Shark Tooth Sifter if you’re feeling crafty as well.
-But before you go out scouting for shark teeth, there’s a few tips and tricks to help you get the most success out of your hunt.
+But before you go out hunting, there’s a few tips and tricks to help you get the most success out of your hunt.

 Find the Right Spot for Hunting

 Although shark teeth can be found all along the shores of Jacksonville, there are a few places where the searching is better than others.
 Mickler’s Beach in Ponte Vedra is known for having great shark teeth hunting, but really any beach with patches of shell debris are good for searching.

 Go at the Right Time to Hunt for Shark Teeth